Warehouse Epoxy Flooring Vancouver BC

 - Mechanical prep matched to slab condition

-- Traffic-lane and dock-zone planning before install
+- Traffic-lane and dock-zone planning before installation

 - Joint repair and edge rebuilding where required